 Under Indian law, an Indian company pays dividend upon a recommendation by its board of directors and approval by a majority of the shareholders at the AGM held in each Fiscal Year.
 The Board may declare and pay interim dividends, which requires confirmation of a majority of shareholders at the next AGM.
-The shareholders have no right to declare dividend at a rate high er than such rate recommended by the Board.
-Subject to certain conditions laid down by Section 123 of the Companies Act, no dividend can be declared or paid by a company for any Fiscal Year except: (a) out of the profits of the company for that year, calculated in accordance with the provisions of the Companies Act; or (b) out of the profits of the company for any previous Fiscal Year arrived at as required to be computed in terms of the Companies Act and remaining undistributed; or (c) out of both; or (d) out of money provided by the Government of India or a State Government for payment of dividend by the Company in pursuance of a guarantee given by that Government.
+The shareholders have no right to declare dividend at a rate higher than such rate recommended by the Board.
+Subject to certain conditions laid down by Section 123 of the Companies Act, no dividend can be declared or paid by a company for any Fiscal Year except: (a) out of the profits of the company for any previous Fiscal Year arrived at as required to be computed in terms of the Companies Act and remaining undistributed; or (c) out of both; or (d) out of money provided by the Government of India or a State Government for payment of dividend by the Company in pursuance of a guarantee given by that Government.

-The Equity Shares issued pursuant to the Preliminary Placement Document and this Placement Document shall rank pari passu with the existing Equity Shares in all respects including entitlements to any dividends that may be declared by the Company.
+The Equity Shares issued pursuant to this Preliminary Placement Document shall rank pari passu with the existing Equity Shares in all respects including entitlements to any dividends that may be declared by the Company.